Category: Products

 About the Wisconsin Union Theater

 For more than 75 years, the Wisconsin Union Theater has served as a center for cultural activity in the heart of the University of Wisconsin-Madison campus.
 The Theater hosts performances in multiple locations, including Memorial Union, and has an expansive history of remarkable performances.
+The Wisconsin Union Theater is committed to social justice and continues to work towards creating an equitable, diverse, and inclusive place for all who engage with the Theater’s programming, events, and activities.
 The Wisconsin Union Theater is part of the Wisconsin Union, a membership organization that blends study and leisure to create unique out-of-classroom opportunities.
-Learn more about the Theater: union.wisc.edu/wisconsin-union-theater.
+Learn more: union.wisc.edu/wisconsin-union-theater.

 About the Wisconsin Union Directorate Performing Arts Committee